 Figure 7.
 (A) Runtime comparisons for four folding reduction techniques: nMDS, clustering, PCA, and our algorithm FR (running with one and two cores).
-PCA is the most efficient algorithm followed by our algorithm FR with one core, but when it runs with two cores, its runtime is reduced by half, being more efficient than PCA.
-(B) Evaluation of the algorithm paralellization.
-When the number of processing cores is multiplied by two, the processing time reduces by half with a quasi-linear speedup that maintains for up to ~8 cores (8x).
+With one core, PCA was the most efficient algorithm, followed by our algorithm FR.
+However, when the algorithms were run with two cores, the runtime of the proposed algorithm was reduced by half, with the proposed algorithm being more efficient than PCA.
+(B) Evaluation of algorithm parallelization.
+When the number of processing cores is multiplied by two, the processing time reduces by half with a quasi-linear speedup that is maintained for up to ~8 cores (8x).

-To test how the parallelization improves the algorithm performance, the full dataset of 100k conformations was reduced by the algorithm using different number of cores.
-The runtimes are shown in the Figure 7.B, where it is notable a good speedup that reduces the time by half every time the number of cores is duplicated.
-This speedup maintains for up to ~8 cores, and then it reduces to the minimum after ~30 cores.
+To test how parallelization improves the algorithm performance, the full dataset of 100k conformations was reduced by the algorithm using different numbers of cores.
+The runtimes are shown in Figure 7B, which reveals good speedup, with the processing time reduced by half with every doubling of core number.
+This speedup is maintained for up to ~8 cores and decreases to the minimum after ~30 cores.

-These results show that the algorithm has a good performance when compared with the other techniques, and this performance improves more when it is run in parallel using more than one core.
-As a consequence, the speedup of the algorithm scale quasi-linearly with the number of processing cores, almost until 8x, and with 32 cores the algorithm still achieves a speedup of 16x.
-Now, considering that multi-core technology is quite commonplace for even desktop computers, the proposed algorithm has the capacity to take advantage of this technology to reduce large protein folding trajectories in a fast parallel manner, with runtimes closer or better than other techniques commonly used for this task.
+These results show that the algorithm has good performance compared with that of the other techniques and that this performance is improved when the algorithm is run in parallel using more than one core.
+As a consequence, the speedup of the algorithm scales quasilinearly with the number of processing cores to almost 8x, and with 32 cores, the algorithm achieves a speedup of 16x.
+Considering that multicore technology is commonplace even for desktop computers, the proposed algorithm has the capacity to take advantage of this technology to reduce large protein folding trajectories in a fast parallel manner, with runtimes closer or better than those of other techniques commonly used for this task.

 Conclusions

-Although the progress in long timescale simulations of protein folding has enabled the generation of large folding trajectories, the new challenge is in their analysis, but due to the millions of conformations they can contain, their processing and analysis becomes difficult or impractical.
+Although the progress in long timescale simulations of protein folding has enabled the generation of large folding trajectories, a new challenge lies in their analysis.
+Due to the millions of conformations they can contain, their processing and analysis is difficult or impractical.

-Here, we have proposed a fast and parallel algorithm to simplify large protein folding trajectories.
-The algorithm reduces a trajectory by splitting it into segments and then reducing each in parallel using a fast clustering strategy which avoids the pairwise comparison of all structures.
+Here, we have proposed a fast and parallel algorithm to simplify large protein-folding trajectories.
+The algorithm reduces a trajectory by splitting it into segments and then reducing each in parallel using a fast clustering strategy that avoids the pairwise comparison of all structures.

-According to the results, the algorithm can achieve resumed trajectories with high compression of data and preserving their main conformations, what was confirmed when patterns and clusters produced by other folding reduction techniques were also observed in the algorithm reductions.
-Furthermore, the algorithm outperformed the performance of the other techniques, apart from the PCA technique.
-However if the algorithm uses additional processing cores, it outperforms all the other techniques at larger values.
+According to the results, the algorithm can achieve resumed trajectories with high compression of data and preserve their main conformations, as confirmed by comparison with the patterns and clusters produced by other folding reduction techniques.
+Furthermore, when run on a single core, the algorithm outperformed all of the other techniques except the PCA technique.
+However, when additional processing cores were used, the proposed algorithm outperformed all the other techniques at larger values.

-Nevertheless, the reductions produced by the proposed algorithm are limited to create a summary of the main events of a protein folding trajectory without performing any kind of analysis, as other techniques do.
-But, these summarized trajectories can be used as input to these and other techniques that serve the same purpose and which were not designed to handle large protein folding trajectories.
+Nevertheless, the proposed algorithm is limited to creating a summary of the main events of a protein folding trajectory without performing any kind of analysis, in contrast to other techniques.
+However, the summarized trajectories can be used as input to these and other techniques that serve the same purpose but were not designed to handle large protein-folding trajectories.

 Author details